hth313/OS4/doc/introduction.rst

 Welcome to the OS4 module for the HP-41 calculator!
-OS4 is a powerful extension module which removes several limitations that were originally designed into the HP-41 mainframe (the name used by HP for the firmware).
+OS4 is a powerful extension module which removes several limitations that were originally designed into the HP-41 mainframe (the name used by HP for the HP-41 firmware).

-OS4 is a support module for other extension modules.
-You will need at least one module that makes use of OS4 to unlock the capabilities.
+OS4 is a support module and requires other extension modules to expose its capabilities to the user.
 One such module is Boost which makes good use of OS4.
 You can also use OS4 in your own module projects.

-At a very high level, OS4 provides the following:
+At a very high level, OS4 does the following:

 #.
 Removes the 64 function limitation for a single plug-in module
+   page.

 #.
 Support for programmable prompting XROM functions with one or two
-   postfix arguments
+   postfix arguments.

 #.
 A robust way of defining new alternative keyboard layouts,
-   supporting both full and partial layouts without using key assignments.
+   supporting both full and partial layouts without relying on key assignments.

 #.
-Such new keyboards can be coupled with its own custom default
-   display behavior.
+A way to override the default display of the X register with
+   something different.

 #.
-Support for writing temporary modes, such as input modes, clock or
+Support for writing temporary modes, such as input modes, clock
-   catalogs, with interval timer support (if timer chip present) for periodic updates or timeout.
+   style modes or catalogs, with interval timer support (if timer chip present) for periodic updates or timeout.

 Plug-in module
 ==============

-OS4 is a module image that needs to be put in some programmable plug-in module hardware.
+OS4 is a module image file that needs to be put in some programmable plug-in module hardware.
 This can be a Clonix module, an MLDL or some kind of ROM emulator.
-You need to consult the documentation of ROM emulation hardware for this.

 It is also possible to use OS4 on HP-41 emulators.